pengchzn/yonder/README.rst

    # Get the denoised data
    result = U @ S @ V.T

-After the "POPCORN" procedure, you can connect any additional algorithms or models to the denoised date.
+After the ``POPCORN`` procedure, you can connect any additional algorithms or models to the denoised date.

 In our test example, the result of the visualization is shown in the figure below: